SystemSpace/Compendium/compendium.rst

 Are you gonna bring back the chat site?
 And is the main Systemspace site gonna have everything it did before or will some things be removed/added?
   Maybe in the future, right now I'm far too busy with everything else.
 The site will be quite different (it's rebuilt from scratch) with new additions and deletions.

+Does RISEN/TSUKI filter or sort the registered migrants?
+  Well the migrant's list is all migrants, which go by the standard conditions and tasks (with extra supplied by the user), while the other lists are more specific.

+  All registrants are on the main list.